DJ LeMahieu Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 21st in MLB.
+- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.

-- The Padres' 3.98 team ERA ranks 10th across all league pitching staffs.
+- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.92).

-- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 12th in baseball).
+- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- Musgrove (1-2) gets the starting nod for the Padres in his sixth start of the season.
-He has a 6.75 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- The right-hander's last time out was on Sunday against the Boston Red Sox, when he tossed five innings, surrendering four earned runs while giving up six hits.
+- His last time out was on Sunday against the Boston Red Sox, when the right-hander went six scoreless innings while giving up five hits.

-- In five games this season, the 30-year-old has put up an ERA of 6.75, with 9.4 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- In nine games this season, the 31-year-old has put up a 3.58 ERA and 8 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.